Micdejc/llm_multiturn_attacks/README.md

 **Notice:** If you would like to learn more about the implementation of the *Grammatical Mirage Attack*, feel free to [contact me](mailto:micdejc@gmail.com).

+### Jailbreaking assessment

+Given the sensitive nature of cybersecurity, human judgment was prioritized to ensure high-quality and reliable assessments.
+A team of cybersecurity experts reviewed the experimental conversations and provided their judgments.
+The shared labeling guidelines and rules followed by the experts can be found [here](https://github.com/Micdejc/jailbreaking_assessment).

 ## Reproducibility

 A note for hardware: all experiments we run use one or multiple NVIDIA GeForce RTX 4090 GPUs, which have 32GiB memory per chip.